LLNL/axom/src/docs/sphinx/dev_guide/bitbucket.rst

       $ git checkout -b bugfix/<userid>/jira-atk-<issue #>
       $ git push -u

+    Alternatively, if your branch addresses multiple JIRA issues, you should add the appropriate JIRA issue numbers (e.g., ATK-374) to the messages in your commits that address them.

     In each of these examples, the 'git push -u' command pushes the branch to the Bitbucket server and it will appear in the list of branches you and other developers can see there.